 We all hope that we can install an attitude of gratitude in our children.
 But how do we teach our kids gratitude?
 You can start by creating a habit of expressing thankfulness and gratitude as a family every day.
-Today’s post will give you ideas on how to start a gratitude journal for kids!
+Today’s post will give you ideas on how to make a gratitude journal for kids!

 This year, I have become more intentional in my practice of gratitude.
 I try to make it habit to start my day with thinking about everything I am thankful for.
 Recently, I wanted to be more focused on my gratitude practice, so I decided to get a journal to write down my thoughts each day.
 When I was buying my journal, I made a quick decision to get journals for everyone in the family.
 I actually found our cute journals at the Dollar Store!

 I gave each of the kids a journal and explained what I hoped for them to do.
-They all took to their journals right away and we started a new daily habit!
+They all took to their journals right away and we started a new daily gratitude habit!

-So first, why did I decide to start these gratitude journals.
+So first, why should you help your kids start gratitude journals.
 We all know it is good to give thanks and express gratitude.
 But it turns out there are so many benefits of expressing gratitude beyond just doing something we think is important.

 - Be Happier and More Optimistic (from Positive Psychology) Kids focus on what they have in their lives now instead of what they want.